altruismo/rebelde-hmcs/README.md

-# Rebelde
+# Rebelde HMCS

-**Rebelde** is a response.
-To overpriced licenses.
-To closed ecosystems.
-To technological dependency.
+**Rebelde HMCS** is designed for hosting providers seeking an open-source alternative to legacy billing platforms like WHMCS.

-**Rebelde** is a minimal yet powerful tool to manage clients, billing, and notifications in the hosting business.
+It is a minimal yet powerful tool to manage clients, billing, and notifications in the hosting business.
 Built with **Laravel**, with a clean and open architecture from day one.

-This project was born with a clear goal: to help small and medium hosting providers break free from WHMCS without sacrificing reliability or control.
+This project was born with a clear goal: to help small and medium hosting providers break free from WHMCS-like without sacrificing reliability or control.

 ---

 ## ✊ Philosophy

 - **Freedom**: Your code, your rules.
 - **Simplicity**: Just what you need.
 Nothing more.
 - **Autonomy**: Run it where you want.
 Scale it when you need.
 - **Community**: Open and accessible for developers worldwide.

 ---

 ## 🚀 v1.0 Features

-The first version focuses on core functionality.
-It will include:
+Rebelde HMCS aims to provide a minimalist yet complete alternative to WHMCS-like software, starting with the core features necessary to keep your hosting or digital service business running smoothly.

+### 🧾 Core Admin Tools
-- 📇 Client management (create, edit, suspend, soft-delete)
+- Customer management (create, edit, suspend, delete)
+- Order and service tracking
-- 🧾 Automatic invoice generation (monthly, quarterly, yearly)
+- Manual and automatic invoice generation
+- Payment reminders and overdue notices
+- Basic tax handling (VAT, flat tax)

+### 🛍️ Public Shopping Flow
+- Public service catalog (no login required)
+- Cart system to collect desired services
+- Login or register during checkout
+- Automatic order creation upon confirmation

+### 📚 Knowledge Base
+- Public articles grouped by categories
+- Markdown/HTML support for content
+- Friendly URLs and basic search

+### 📬 Notifications
-- 💵 Email notifications for billing and payment reminders
+- Email templates for invoices, support, and system messages
-- 📌 Account status overview per client
-- ⚙️ Simple admin panel to manage services and billing
-- 🔐 Authentication with basic roles (admin and client)
+- Queued email sending for performance

+### 👤 Customer Portal
+- View orders, invoices and services
+- Make payments via configured gateways
+- Submit and view support tickets

 ---